 Sign the Petition

 From the moment the virus hit our shores in February, our politicians panicked.
 Instead of thinking carefully about the uniqueness of our circumstances as an island continent with vast distances and low-density living, they picked up bits and pieces of epidemiological data and modelling from the northern hemisphere and imposed it on Australia, warning of up to 150,000 deaths and collapse of our hospital system.
 Thy shut down society and put the economy in a coma.

-This is madness.
+Perpetuating this cycle is complete madness.
 A proper democracy would have had a serious national debate before imposing the lockdown measures about how we eventually get out of them.
 But our political class didn’t do that.
 Their born-to-rule mentality kicked in.
 They shut down parliaments and imposed the biggest restrictions on personal liberties, family life, community activity and free enterprise in Australian history – including wartime – without giving a minute’s thought to an exit strategy.

 We need to send an urgent message to our governments and politicians – Stop the Madness.

 We invite Australians to sign this petition.
-It calls on Australian Governments to step back from inflicting unnecessary social and economic damage on the country which is out of all proportion to the risk of COVID-19.
+It calls on Australian Governments to step back from prolonging unnecessary social and economic damage on the country which is out of all proportion to the risk of COVID-19.
 It calls for the rescue of our reputation as a nation of sensible, practical people.
 The group-think of the political class is trashing our society and economy.
 The 80% of us in the sensible centre of Australian life must speak up.

 This is our Ten Point Plan.
 And below it is a space where you can add your voice for sanity.

 Stop the Corona Madness – Sign the Petition

 10 Point Plan

 1. Australians who are not at high risk of complications due to age (over 70 years) or medical conditions (such as diabetes, cardiovascular disease or cancer) should resume normal activities while continuing to practice social distancing and careful hygiene maintenance (regular washing of hands).
 This means, in all states and territories:

 a.
 Schools and universities should operate as normal.